ankidroid/Anki-Android/Contributing.md

-# Links
+# Introduction
+AnkiDroid is [free (open source) software](https://en.wikipedia.org/wiki/Free_and_open-source_software), and is run entirely by volunteers.
+This page contains information on how you can contribute back to the AnkiDroid project.

 Here are some links to other pages related to contributing to AnkiDroid:
 * [[Development guide|Development-Guide]]
 * [Alpha/beta testing](http://ankidroid.org/manual.html#betaTesting)
 * [Donating](http://ankidroid.org/manual.html#contributing)

 # Answer questions on the forum
-AnkiDroid is [free (open source) software](https://en.wikipedia.org/wiki/Free_and_open-source_software), and is run entirely by volunteers.
 Providing support for users can place a significant burden on the developers, so one of the easiest ways that you can contribute back to AnkiDroid is by regularly answering questions that you know the answer to [on the forum](https://groups.google.com/forum/#!forum/anki-android).

 # Translate AnkiDroid
 Even if you prefer to use AnkiDroid in English, other people in your country might prefer to use it in their own language.
 Translating AnkiDroid to your native language means your country's AnkiDroid will grow much faster, leading to better shared decks in your language.